cheery/read_reddit/README.md

 negativity and alarmed tone in the posts.
 I think over the short while a simple domain filtering will help on that, but I need to come up with something better eventually.

+## What does this script do?

+This thing fetches stuff from Reddit and Hacker News bundles at a time.
+After printing them it puts a bookmark that tells where to continue from the next time.

+While fetching the posts, it's doing some filtering to check the quality of the posts.
+For now it's only checking against blacklisted domains.

+I'll eventually try some metrics for qualifying the posts.
+Even the simple stuff such as this helps though.